NIGMS National and Regional Resources (NRR) R24 Program FAQs

 - Does the resource technology/capability support NIGMS mission-related research?

 - Does the resource have more than 100 users?
 If not, do you have a good plan to increase the userbase to more than 100 users?
-Alternatively, do you have a strong justification for a smaller user base?
+Alternatively, do you have a strong justification for why a smaller user base is warranted?

 - Are the users from geographical areas within one or more US regions (e.g., West, Southwest, Midwest, Southeast, and Northeast) or across the nation?